michelebastione/michelebastione/README.md

-👋 Hi, I’m @michelebastione.
+Michele Bastione

-   I'm a mathematics student and Python hobbyist, I try to create pretty much anything that goes through my mind.
+Mathematics student and Python hobbyist, I like to create any random project that crosses my mind.

-   Reach me at michele.bastione@gmail.com if you want to collaborate on any of my projects.
+✉ michele.bastione@gmail.com

 <!---
 michelebastione/michelebastione is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.